-Research interests: All aspects of organic reaction mechanism in (especially aqueous) solution, in the general context of mechanism and efficiency in enzyme catalysis.
-The approach is firmly based in Chemistry, and aimed at a sound understanding based on results from systems simple enough to understand in detail (and to synthesise without too much trouble).
-Enzymes do ordinary chemistry in extraordinary environments, using familiar mechanisms and taking advantage of textbook stereoelectronic effects.1 They work typically by binding and thus selectively stabilising transition states for the reactions they catalyse, so the general objective is to define both the structure of a given transition state (the mechanism) and how it is bound (efficiency).2 We can only be confident that we really understand enzymes when we can reproduce their properties – especially their efficiency – in artificial catalysts.
+Organic reaction mechanisms in more-or-less aqueous solution: in the general context of mechanism and efficiency in enzyme catalysis.
+The approach is aimed at a fundamental understanding of chemical reactivity.
+Enzymes do what is ordinary chemistry in their extraordinary environments, using familiar mechanisms and taking advantage of textbook stereoelectronic effects.1 They work by binding and selectively stabilising transition states for the reactions they catalyse, so the general objective is to define both the structure of a given transition state (the mechanism) and how it is bound (efficiency).2 We can be confident that we really understand enzymes only when we can reproduce their properties – especially their efficiency – in artificial catalysts.

-Prof. Kirby formally retired from his Chair of Bioorganic Chemistry on 30 September 2002.
-He will take no more research students or postdoctoral researchers in Cambridge.
+Professor Kirby formally retired from his Chair of Bioorganic Chemistry on 30 September 2002.
+He no longer takes research students or postdoctoral researchers in Cambridge.

-- From Enzyme Models to Model Enzymes, With Florian Hollfelder.
-RSC, Cambridge 2009
+2. From Enzyme Models to Model Enzymes, RSC, Cambridge 2009.

 With Florian Hollfelder.